AlexandreBiguet/archaste/README.md

 npx ts-node src/main.ts <path-to-file>
 ```

-Copy paste the output of that in `tree.json` file in the `sites` directory.
+Copy paste the output of that command in `tree.json` file in the `sites` directory.

 Then, run